jckuri/silver_robot/README.md

 The video game is a mini version of Mario Bros, which is a very popular video game.
 This video game was programmed just for educational purposes.
 I will never sell it.
 So, I think there are no copyright issues due to the fact this is a clone of Mario Bros.

-**3. What are the main characters and objects in your game, and what roles do they play in the story and gameplay?**
+**3. What are the main characters and objects in your game, and what roles do they play in the story and gameplay?**<br/>
 For example, the playable character is an old pirate, the enemy is a parrot, and the intractable objects are collectible gold coins.

 Your answer here: